 After graduating from California University of PA, Sarah landed her first reporting job in Beckley, West Virginia.
 After spending some time in the Mountain State, she moved on to report at WJET in Erie.
 There she received a Pennsylvania Association of Broadcasters Award for her weekly education series on students using newspapers in the classroom.
 Most recently, Sarah spent the past three years covering news in the central part of the state at WPMT in York.

 Sarah has covered everything from crime to politics.
 Two of her most memorable stories are the Sago Mine Disaster in 2006 and the Supreme Court case involving military father, Albert Snyder.

 Outside of work, Sarah enjoys spending time with friends and family.

-One person was injured when a truck crashed into a house Monday night.
+One person was injured when a car slammed into a house in Butler County Monday morning.

 One of the Pittsburgh Zoo’s newest and cutest additions is becoming quite adventurous.